yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 - Some **RNAseq data** in bam format.
 These reads are already aligned on the genome, and Braker3 will use it as evidences to annotate genes.
 - A set of **protein sequences**, like UniProt/SwissProt.
 It is important to have good quality, curated sequences here, and the UniProt/SwissProt databank fits very well.

+Galaxy uses Job Cache to avoid recalculating identical analyses.
+If a tool has already been run with the same parameters and inputs, previous results are reused, reducing waiting time and resource consumption.

+> {% snippet  faqs/galaxy/re_use_equivalent_jobs.md %}

 > <hands-on-title>Data upload</hands-on-title>
 >
 > 1. Create a new history for this tutorial